touchlab/Kermit/README.md

 ## Tags

-Each `Logger` instance has a tag assoticated with it, which is initialzied by the default tag if none is provided.
+Each `Logger` instance has a tag associated with it, which is initialized by the default tag if none is provided.
 Tags help categorize log statements.
 This feature is largely derived from Android, but can be useful in other contexts.

 Tags are passed to `LogWriter` implementations which can decide how to use them (or ignore them).
 For example, `LogcatWriter` on Android